kas1kas/wkds/README.md

-# ds
+# Woordklok ds

-workclock software written with assistance of Deepseek
+## Workclock software (created with assistance of Deepseek)

-running a 11x10 clock on a raspberry pi

-it contains a webapp to change settings
+###Software to light up your matrix wordclock

+A Raspberry Pi-3B+ or Zero2W has more than enough power.
+For LEDs, use a string of ws281B or a 16x16 ws218B panel.

+- Python3 + html
+- Remote control via the integrated webapp.
-json file for all settings and lut for light sensor
+- Configuration with a json file for all settings and light sensor adjustment.

-wip: 16x16 mode
+*Configuration
+edit the config.json file before first use
+-WOORDKLOK              name or number; also used to maintain multiple lookup tables -PURIST                 show IT IS or not
+-LANGUAGE               needs matching letterplate -GRID                   11: the original (46x46cm); 16 the mini (20x20cm)
+-LETTER_ACTIVE_COLOR    initial color, can be changed via web app